leinaxd/NOTES/digital_image_processing/Lecture_9/readme.md

-# Lecture 9: Unitary Image Transformation
+# Lecture 9: Unitary Image Transforms

 ### General Image transformations
 - In 2D a rotation is like a change of basis of the coordinate system